 Chapter 6.
 Configure shells

-Do this now because we'll be using shells for the rest and it's annoying to use default configuration shells.
+Do these this now because we'll be using shells for the rest and it's annoying to use default configuration shells.

 1. Configure user shell